xaviervitor/biomagnetic/README.md

 Thank you for reviewing and grading all my projects, and many thanks to all the people at Harvard for making this amazing course possible.

-# Final Project Development Documentation
+# Final Project Development Log

 ## First commit - Initial player movement, level blocking and pickup/hold/throw interactions
 First, included assets "Starter Assets - First Person Character Controller", the new default unity character controller, to get the basis of a basic first person character controller and "Gridbox Prototype Materials", just for prototyping the level in distinct material colors.